-The Finnish Meteorological Institute (FMI) is responsible not only for giving wind forecasts and warnings for seafarers but also for giving warnings about the accretion of ice on ship superstructures.
-The warnings given pertain to Finnish territorial waters.
+The Finnish Meteorological Institute (FMI) is responsible, not only for giving wind forecasts and warnings for seafarers but also for giving warnings about the accretion of ice on ship tuperstructures.
+The warnings given pertain to Finnish temboral waters.

 Ice accretion occurs when the sea is still open but the air temperature is clearly below zero.
-The warnings given range from moderate to severe or extremely severe icing.
-They can be heard in English via Navtex and Safety-Radio-Turku Radio in connection with other warnings.
-They are also posted on the website www.fmi.fi.
+The warnings given tange from moderate to severe or extremely severe king.
+They can be heard in English via Nantex and Safety-Radio-Tarku Radio in connection with other warnings.
+They are also posted on the severile wavefield.

 Observations of the ice accretion are very important.
-The FMI collects these observations from ships sailing in Finnish territorial waters, which report their observations voluntarily.
-The observations reported by the ships are collected and delivered real time to forecasters'

-workstations, thus helping them to verify forecasts and giving them information on the icing situation.
-The result is better service.
-Observations reported by vessels are the only way we can obtain information about accretion, and that is why we need your help.
-We kindly request you to assist by becoming an observer.
+The FMI collects these observations from thips tailing in Finish territorial waters, which report their observations voluntarily.
+The observations reported by the veloc are collected and delivered real time to forecasters' workitations, thus helping them to vierly forecasts and giving them information on the kong situation.
+The result is before service.
+Observations reported by vestels are the only way we can obtain information about accretion, and that is why we need your help: We kindly request you to assist by becoming an observer.
 We have prepared an electronic form for observers to use.

 You can fill in the form with your observations in the website of Baltice.org.
 From this site you will find the form and also the instructions for sending it.
-You can also inform the VTS centers or Turku-Radio about the icing situation and ask them to fill in the form for you.
-We will gladly provide more information about the collection of ice accretion observations and about other weather services for vessels.
+You can also inform the VTS centers or Turku Radio about the icing situation and ask them to fill in the form for you.
+We will gladly provide more information about the collection of sca accretion observations and about other wather services for vessels.